Skip to main content

 Quick answer

-If your job is to read, question, compare, or map what is inside your documents, an AI workspace like Atlas is the right category.
-This is the same job covered by an AI document reader or a broader document comparison tool.
-Atlas is not a physical binder or an enterprise content repository.
+Use Atlas when you need to read, question, compare, or map what is inside your files.
+This is the same job covered by an AI document reader or document comparison tool.
+Atlas does not store paper records or replace a company file system.

 How to choose a document organizer

 • What are you protecting?
-Physical originals like ID cards, deeds, or wills need physical storage, a fireproof box, or a safe-deposit box.
-Digital copies and files you already have on a computer do not.
+Paper records such as ID cards, deeds, or wills need a binder, fireproof box, or safe-deposit box.
+Files on a computer do not.

 • How fast do you need to find something?
 Grab-and-go emergency access favors a labeled binder or folder near the door.
 Searching across hundreds of files favors a digital system with full-text search.

-• Do you need a citation trail?
-If any answer you produce needs to be checked against the original text, you need a system that links claims back to source passages.
-A folder structure alone will not do that, and neither will a legal document organizer built only for legal-size paper storage.
+• Do you need citations?
+If an answer must be checked against the source text, choose a system that links each claim to a passage.
+A folder or legal document organizer for paper cannot do this.

-3. Retrieve – find the specific document again when you need it.
+3. Find the right file when you need it.

-4. Verify – confirm a claim or number inside the document is accurate.
+4. Check a fact or number inside the file.

 Document organizers compared